Skip to main content

 Coding Bootcamps

-A faster and more structured path to becoming a better programmer is to attend an online coding bootcamp: an intensive program that can prepare a student to seek a coding job in four to six months.
+A faster and more structured path to becoming a better programmer is to attend an online coding bootcamp: an intensive program that can prepare a learner to seek a coding job in 16 to 28 weeks.

 Bootcamps exist for coders at various career stages, from beginners to those who have some experience and want to program at higher levels.
 They can also be full-time or part-time.